vim/vim-win32-installer/README.md

 Make sure that you install the same architecture (32bit/64bit) for those libraries that matches your Vim installation.

+For Python 3, Vim is compiled against Python 3.12 using [Stable ABI](https://docs.python.org/3.12/c-api/stable.html), and this allows you to use Python 3.8 or any later version.
+See also `:help python3-stable-abi`.

 Additionally the binaries include the new terminal feature for Vim and therefore contain the winpty.dll (32bit or 64bit) and the winpty-agent.exe from the [winpty repository](https://github.com/rprichard/winpty).
 This feature is